PacificBiosciences/trgt/docs/tutorial.md

        --image TR1.svg
 ```

-TRVZ outputs a file `TR1.svg` that contains the read pileup image.
+TRGT outputs a file `TR1.svg` that contains the read pileup image.
 Note that the
 SVG file can be directly edited in vector graphics editing software like
 [Inkscape](https://inkscape.org/).